Back to Browse

 This repo is public so you can verify the discipline instead of taking my word for it.
 Every claim below maps to a file you can open:

-179is the real, reproducible count on this checkout. mcp-factory generates the scaffold and runs the hub — it does not "generate the production server" or carry any client/CI claims.
+Honesty rails: 233 is the real, reproducible count on a clean checkout — the same number the public CI run produces and gates on. mcp-factory generates the scaffold and runs the hub — it does not "generate the production server" or carry any client/CI claims.
 The hardened production layer (per-tool auth boundaries, the full failure set, two-axis version-pinning) is built per engagement on top of this engine.
 That applies to both Python scaffold styles below — see "Two Python styles" for exactly what the fastmcp variant does and doesn't add on top of that baseline.

 # Reference an existing MCP server (no code generated — just the config entry)